ioccc-src/winner/2024/README.md

 working well, you might want to try compiling with an updated version of clang and/or gcc instead.

-If you encounter problems in compiling and/or running the winning entries, see the FAQ on:
+If you encounter problems in compiling and/or running the winning entries, see the FAQs on:

 * [Compiling IOCCC entries](../faq.html#compiling)
 * [IOCCC entry dependencies](../faq.html#dependencies)
 * [Problems compiling entries](../faq.html#compile_problems)
 * [Running IOCCC entries](../faq.html#running_entries)

-For additional information on how to submit fixes, see the FAQ on:
+For additional information on how to submit fixes, see the FAQs on:

 * [How to submit a fix](../faq.html#fix_an_entry) - how to submit a fix to an entry
 * [Update author information](../faq.html#fix_author) - how to correct or update an IOCCC author's information